ninanorgren/FAIR-template-test/README.md

 <img src="./images/globes/41920.jpg" width="350" align="center"/>

-Example image to ilustrate the front page of the material.
+Example image to illustrate the front page of the material.
 This image was [Designed by macrovector / Freepik](https://www.freepik.com/free-vector/globe-earth-world-icons-vector-white-black_10601425.htm#fromView=author&page=1&position=27&uuid=726a85e1-abc9-4f55-a242-bdb7cd5733f1)

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.